Frequently Asked Questions

 Do I still need to hire a lawyer?

 We recommend that each party hire a review attorney to use as a legal consultant.
 A review attorney is a divorce attorney acting in a more limited role.
 The reviewing lawyer can inform you of your legal rights, review the final divorce agreement, and file the documents in court.
 We provide our clients with a list of mediation-friendly review attorneys to make the process easier, or you can find your own.
 When using mediation, you use your lawyer more as a legal adviser instead of a divorce attorney, which can save you thousands of dollars and help minimize stress.
 Your attorney becomes one part of your divorce team, instead of being the only member of your team.
-In our New York office, once the mediation is complete and both spouses sign the Marital Settlement Agreement, we will frequently agree to represent one spouse in an uncontested divorce action if the other spouse agrees and signs a waiver of conflict of interest, for a flat-rate fee of only $995, plus out-of-pocket Court fees and expenses.
+In our New York office, once the mediation is complete and both spouses sign the Marital Settlement Agreement, we will frequently agree to represent one spouse in an uncontested divorce action if the other spouse agrees and signs a waiver of conflict of interest, for a low flat-rate fee.
 We do this if requested by the parties to avoid the spouse who will be obtaining the divorce from having to shop around to find an experienced divorce attorney who charges a low fixed fee, and who is already fully knowledgeable about the facts of their case!
+If a couple is anxious to get divorced, we offer a special Expedited Divorce for a small additional feel which generally results in a divorce being granted in a few weeks after Mr. Leininger files the legal paperwork.

 If my spouse wants to hire an attorney, can we still use mediation?